search-rug/search-rug.github.io/_sprojects/rastogi-inferDemographics'24-25.md

 - empirical research
 - collaboration
 posted: 2023-12-18
-description: This project identifies developer characteristics from their development activities.
-It is in collaboration with the University of Waterloo.
+description: This project identifies developer characteristics from their development activities and is in collaboration with the University of Waterloo.
 contact:
   header: Supervisor(s)
   members: